jhpyle/docassemble/_docs/config.md

 you to share your code on [GitHub] without worrying about redacting it first.

+# Using a configuration file in a different location

+If you want **docassemble** to read its configuration from a location other than `/usr/share/docassemble/config.yml`, you can set the `DA_CONFIG_FILE` environment variable to another file location.
+You might want to do this if you have multiple virtual hosts, each running a different [WSGI] application on a single server.

+Note that the configuration file needs to be readable and writable by the web server, but should not be readable by other users of the system because it may contain sensitive information, such as Google and Facebook API keys.

 [VoiceRSS]: http://www.voicerss.org/
 [Flask]: http://flask.pocoo.org/
 [YAML]: https://en.wikipedia.org/wiki/YAML
 [LaTeX]: http://www.latex-project.org/
 [Markdown]: https://daringfireball.net/projects/markdown/
 [installation]: {{ site.baseurl }}/docs/installation.html
+[upgrades]: {{ site.baseurl }}/docs/installation.html#upgrade
 [Setting Variables]: {{ site.baseurl }}/docs/fields.html
 [multi-server arrangement]: {{ site.baseurl }}/docs/scalability.html
 [modifier]: {{ site.baseurl }}/docs/modifiers.html